sdhwa92/proliga-app/README.md

 This is a Front-End application for ProLiga Application.

+## Install dependencies
+Run `npm install` to install dependencies of the application.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.